dwhiffing/fury/content/aar/pf/pf1_aj/body.md

 flank speed to escort the tanker as soon as possible.
 Of course, that’s when someone tries to torpedo the Perry…

-‘Counterfire\!’ yells the captain, and a spread of two Mk46s is launched down the torpedo bearing, while the ship heels over in a maximum performance turn away from the threat.
+‘Counterfire!’ yells the captain, and a spread of two Mk46s is launched down the torpedo bearing, while the ship heels over in a maximum performance turn away from the threat.
 The helicopter’s leaping off the deck, and as it thunders away the Perry turns again, hoping that the